-Two of the most energy consuming processes affecting your home energy use are the addition and removal of heat.
-They both deserve your attention and planning when designing and building a shipping container home or building.
+One of the most energy consuming processes affecting your shipping container home energy usage is the transfer of heat into and out of the building.
+Sometimes you want to purposefully move heat, and sometimes you want to slow its movement.
+Both cases are important and deserve your attention and planning when designing and building a shipping container home or building.

 While heat transfer itself is a bit technical, we believe it is crucial for you to have an understanding of how it works.
 The movement of heat directly impacts decisions that cost thousands of dollars and affect your overall livability and comfort in your container home.
 We’ve cut through the non-relevant details and provided clear examples to help you navigate some of these important decisions.